-First thing is to call the Masters.
-They will be able to tell you all about it and make sure you are up to date on any last minute changes, and she will then know to look for you at the Meet.
-They can be reached by phone or by emailing email@example.com.
+First thing is to contact the Secretary at firstname.lastname@example.org.
+She will be able to tell you all about it and make sure you are up to date on any last minute changes, and we will then know to look for you at the Meet.
 If you’re new to the whole idea, you should know that we usually plan a fox hunting clinic at the start of our regular hunting season.
 It is a fun time to see what it’s all about in a unstressful situation.
 At the hunt you will only be expected to do a few things correctly; the rest is all just having fun.
-Download, print, and sign a release form Release form_2019 and bring a negative coggins test to the hunt with you.
+Download, print, and sign a release form Release form_2020 and bring it to the hunt with you.
 Check in with the Field Secretary there.

-Pay the capping fee of $50 ($25 for Juniors and Young Adults) (payable in cash or check to Green Mountain Hounds.)
+Pay the capping fee of $50 ($25 for Juniors and Young Adults) (payable in cash or check to Green Mountain Hounds or by Paypal or Venmo Greenmountainhounds.)
 Note that we generally allow one to cap only three times in a season.
 We figure that if you like it that much you ought to be a member!

 Your capping fees can be applied to your season membership.